A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

 Define $H_\gamma\colon V \to \mathbb{R}$ by

-which can be thought of as the continuous version of $\hatG_\gamma$ (existence can be shown in a similar way to \cref{lem:existence_discrete_general}, utilising the continuity of $L_\gamma + R_1 - R_2$).
+which can be thought of as the continuous version of $\hatG_\gamma$.
+Using the same argument as above, $H_\gamma(\cdot)$ is finite everywhere.
 We begin with the following decomposition of the right-hand side of \eqref{eq:error_upper_estimate}: for arbitrary $\bar{u} \in \cXs$, we have

 where we used $\hatG_\gamma(\hatu)\leq\hatG_\gamma(\bar u)$ by \eqref{mh:24*}.
 We need the following two lemmas, wherein $\mathfrak{R}\colon V^*\to V$ is the Riesz map.

 \begin{lemma} For all $u, v \in \X$,